-During the present pandemic, the Church Service League is presenting a series of virtual events in which parishioners can gather and learn from each other on issues ranging from the challenge of educating children remotely to the finer points of good gardening in Massachusetts.
-To access our archive of past recorded panel conversations, click below:
+During the year, the Church Service League is presents a series of virtual events in which parishioners can gather and learn from each other on issues affecting all of us in today's world.
+Be on the lookout in the weekly email for future forums.

 Marking the Church Year: Family Dinners for Church Feasts

 Lay Minister Barrie Rose Bliss and the Sunday School Committee partners with the Church Service League (CSL) to host five or six casual dinners each year for the whole parish family--every generation is invited!
 We typically gather for All Angels, All Saints, Epiphany, All Monastics Party, and of course an all-out Shrove Tuesday pancake feast!